-Another favourite thing to do in Cat Ba Island is take a side trip to Monkey Island or Cat Dua Island to give it it’s official name.
+Another favourite thing to do in Cat Ba Island is take a side trip to Monkey Island.
 And if you are doing one of the multi day Lan Ha Bay cruises, a stop off at Monkey Island will no doubt already be on your Cat Ba Island itinerary.

 To be honest it’s quite sad to see the monkeys have clearly been encouraged to scavenge for human food.
 Under no circumstances should you feed them or let your guard down with snacks around.
 Watch out for them too as they can be aggressive.

 But spotting the monkeys isn’t all there is to Cat Dua Island.
 In fact the star of the show is the short hike that takes you to the peak of the island.
 The views over Lan Ha bay are insane.
 Make sure you’re wearing appropriate footwear i.e. not flip flops.

 How to Get Around Cat Ba